Innovation In A World On Fire

 Getting Started

-If you have some budget: bring in strategic design leadership to orchestrate both tracks and ensure delivery excellence.
+If you have some budget: bring in strategic design leadership to orchestrate both tracks, cultivate your team capabilities and ensure delivery excellence.
 Add a strategist to cut through institutional bias with fresh perspective.
+You'll see massive improvements, quickly.

 Either way, it starts with a key decision: prioritize innovation by making space for discovery.